-B. Director, Equal Opportunity, Access and Title IX Coordination
+B. Director, Equal Opportunity, Access, and Title IX Coordination

-The Director of Equal Opportunity, Access and Title IX Coordination is responsible for the continuing development, implementation, auditing, and monitoring of the Affirmative Action Plan.
-The Director of Equal Opportunity, Access and Title IX Coordination reports to the Chancellor and has the support of higher-level management in carrying out this assignment.
+The Director of Equal Opportunity, Access, and Title IX Coordination is responsible for the continuing development, implementation, auditing, and monitoring of the Affirmative Action Plan.
+The Director of Equal Opportunity, Access, and Title IX Coordination reports to the Vice Chancellor for Anti-racism, Diversity, Equity, and Inclusion and has the support of higher-level management in carrying out this assignment.